 Insurance is one of the only products we ever purchase, either privately or through employer-offered benefits, with the hope that we will never have to use it.
 Many have paid years and years of premiums, expecting the benefits to be paid when they need them most.
 That is why it is so disappointing and frustrating when you ultimately file a claim, and the insurance company refuses to honour its end of the bargain and denies your application for disability income benefits.

 If you are denied benefits, don’t give up.
 You can likely file an internal appeal.
 Your insurance company is waiting for you to give up.
 The disability insurance company wants to wear you down so that you return to work while sick, dying, hurt or abandon your claim entirely.
 We’ve heard this referred to as “starving out” the claimant.
-If an internal appeal does not work, or you do not have the option to appeal your short-term disability benefits – you have the option of hiring a disability lawyer to represent you and ask a Court to declare you disabled as per your policy definition and pay your benefits.
+If an internal appeal does not work, or you do not have the option to appeal your short-term disability benefits, you have the option of hiring a disability lawyer to represent you and asking a court to declare you disabled as per your policy definition and pay your benefits.

 Keep in mind that your time to file an appeal or file a lawsuit is limited.
 Don’t throw away the denial letter and give up.
 Contact a Hamiltom short-term disability lawyer to assist you in fighting the wrongful denial of your benefits.
-Remember, our Ontario Short-Term Disability Lawyers have been fighting for the rights of victims for nearly 20 years.
+Remember, our Ontario Short-Term Disability Lawyers have fought for victims’ rights for nearly 20 years.
 If you’ve been denied short-term disability, call our disability lawyers today at 1-844-LALANDE or local at 905-333-8888.

 In What Circumstances Would Ontario Short-Term Disability Benefits Not be Paid?